ingobeans/cool-rust-input/README.md

 an input crate for fine control over each key press and rendering of text. by default allows multiline input, but custom behaviour can be added to make enter submit.

-should work cross platform, tested on windows 11 and arch.
+cross platform, tested on windows 11, arch and termux.

 ## todo: